kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

 - Users who need StatefulSets stable identity and are ok with getting a slow rolling update will continue to use StatefulSets.
 Users who are not ok with a slow rolling update, will continue to use Deployments with workarounds for the scenarios mentioned in the Motivations section.
 - Another alternative would be to use OnDelete and deploy your own Custom Controller on top of StatefulSet Pods.
 There you can implement your own logic for deleting more than one pods in a specific order.
 This requires more work on the user but give them ultimate flexibility.

+## Infrastructure Needed (Optional)